 You may be struggling with feelings of hurt, betrayal, and trust issues at the very least.
 In all likelihood, the gamut of emotions running amok inside you could be well more complicated and intense.
 He is likely to be unnerved by the possibility of, finally, owning up to his sexuality – something he may not be ready for.

 Going into couple’s therapy and working with a counselor trained to handle such delicate situations can be immensely helpful in recovering from this setback and understanding where you want to go next.
 A third person’s perspective will help you understand yourselves and each other better so you can decide the future of your marriage.
-If you’re stuck in a similar situation and are looking for help, Bonobology’s panel of licensed and experienced therapists is only a click away.
+If you’re stuck in a similar situation and are looking for help, Bonobology’s panel of licensed and experienced therapists is here for you.

 5. Be his friend and companion